 Printing

-Use the settings menu (gear icon) in the report header to open the print view.
-This renders the balance sheet in a print-optimized layout with your organization name and logo, then opens your browser's print dialog.
+Click the Print button in the report header to open the print view.
+This renders the balance sheet in a print-optimized layout (the Belgian Bilan prints as strict statutory subtotals) with your organization name and logo, then opens your browser's print dialog.
 You can print to paper or save as PDF using your browser's built-in "Save as PDF" option.

 Tips for accountants